 Cello Concerto Should Haves:

 Antonin Dvořák’s Cello Concerto in B minor, Op.104, perhaps the best-known and most beloved cello solo, is lush, romantic, and technically challenging.
 Dvořák was unsure of the soloistic capabilities of the cello, and he repeatedly resisted the pleas of his friend cellist Hanuš Wilhan to write a concerto for him, but after hearing Victor Herbert perform his second cello concerto, Dvořák decided perhaps the cello was suited after all.
 The concerto begins with a long and grandiose introduction from the orchestra.
 The cello enters “Quasi Improvisando” with a declamatory statement, then the soloist is in turn bold, spirited, and expressive while executing difficult double stops, chords, and fast passage-work.
 A poetic adagio follows.
 One of my favorite moments in this movement is a cadenza accompanied by the flutes, where the cello plays not only long beautiful lines with the bow, but also double notes and left-hand plucking or pizzicatos, an uncommon technical challenge.
 The finale, a rondo, is dramatic, with pulsating lower strings featuring the full power of the brass section.
 For me the climax is a gorgeous duo for the cello soloist and the concertmaster.
-Note the young Persian-Austrian cellist Kian Soltani’s performance 7 minutes in.
+Note the young Persian-Austrian cellist Kian Soltani’s performance.
 The piece ends, as Dvořák put it, “stormily.”
 After Brahms heard the cellist Hugo Becker perform the concerto in 1897, Brahms said, “If I had known it was possible to compose such a concerto for the cello, I would have tried it myself.”
 If only he had!
 The challenge of the Dvořák concerto is having the stamina to perform this long and larger-than-life work with a powerful, opulent tone to rise above the large orchestration.

 Similarly, Edward Elgar’s Cello Concerto in E Minor Op.
 85, another masterwork, requires not only a full, rich sound but emotional depth to transport the listener into Elgar’s melancholy world during his waning years.